amustafa15/tranquil/README.md

 just added tests
 did lots of modularizing. there's a chance one of the new files may not have transferred. if that is the case please message me at codingwithameen@gmail.com

+in order to play the sounds you will have to download them from dropbox and move them into the Shared/Sounds folder.
+Have not gotten to any apple watch modularization or tests

 # tranquil
 Apple Watch/iOS meditation app